Why is innovation important to any organisation?

 For any organisation the main things needed to drive innovation are:

 - Clarity of direction; it is vital that everyone in the organisation understands the issues being faced and that they also know what the priorities attached to each are;

 - Providing robust business processes that everyone knows how to access and use.
 This will include things like ide as schemes as well as advising what is needed to make a business case for innovation investment; the costs and potential benefits;

-- Fostering a positive innovation culture which encourages people to develop and put forward their individual ideas.
+- Fostering a positive innovation culture that encourages people to develop and put forward their individual ideas.
 Positively encouraging creative thinking and celebrating openly when it happens.

 Developing an innovation intervention to increase effectiveness in an organisation